Talk · TDWI München 2026

 Open Data Contract Standard v3 anatomy: fundamentals, schema, data quality, pricing, team, security, SLA, infrastructure, support, business rules, and custom properties, governed under Bitol / LF AI & Data

-The Open Data Contract Standard
+Inside the Open Data Contract Standard

 Okay, we've created that YAML.
 Now what?

-Automate all the things: code generation, test, metadata distribution, infrastructure provisioning, collaboration, and governance — all driven from the data contract
+Automate all the things: code generation, test, metadata distribution, infrastructure provisioning, collaboration, and governance, all driven from the data contract

 Now What?
 Automate All the Things